 The guidance advocates introducing a commitment to net zero from the get-go of a project, outlining how this should form the foundation of all Stages of a project.
 (To work with other industry guidance and understanding, LETI defines project Stages based on the RIBA Plan of Work 2020.)

 While the Guide is aimed primarily at clients, it can be a useful document for all stakeholders across the industry.
-It makes clear how the whole project team, from client to sub-contractor to supplier, can deliver on net zero targets and how early involvement in design and procurement will drive this.
+It shows how the whole project team, from client to sub-contractor to supplier, can deliver on net zero targets.
+It also shows how early involvement in design and procurement will drive this.
 For contractors and suppliers keen to contribute to lowering embodied carbon the Guide offers readymade routes to working collaboratively with clients.

 It outlines practical steps for each Stage in detail, offering between four and seven ‘key points’ for each.
 These are clearly set out and are practicable for all project types and sizes, making the Guide an accessible ‘go-to’ document.